MicroEJ/VEEPortQualificationTools/tests/README.rst

 Troubleshooting
 ---------------

-The next sections describe the typical issues you may encounter when executing a Platform Test Suite.
+The next sections describe the typical issues you may encounter when executing a VEE Port Test Suite.

 No activity on input stream
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~